Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 If you want to only provide delays for some nodes, then you can do that and the remaining nodes will use the default value (none).

-Note that the plc name must be the same as in the :code:`.cpa` file, and the scada name must be 'scada'.
+Note that the plc name must be the same as in the :code:`plcs` section, and the scada name must be 'scada'.

 An example would look like this :